knobs-dials/wetsuite-dev/README_install.md

 ## Install and use

-Requirements: python3, and a bunch of libraries that will be included via setup.py
+Requirements: python3, and a bunch of libraries that  _should_ all be included via setup.py

 ### Quick experiments
-The easiest way to experiment, without wotting about installation, is probably notebooks on google colab - open an interesting example [from the `examples` directory](../../examples) and click on `Open in colab` - it will install the latest code from this github repository.
+The easiest way to experiment, without installation, is probably notebooks on google colab - go to the [from the `notebook/into` directory](notebooks/intro), open one that interests you, and click the `Open in colab` that it starts with - this will open that notebook in colabl, and there should be a cell that install the latest wetsuite from this repository.

 ### Local install